SodiumIodide/Nonhomogeneous-Sampling/README.md

 - **VOLFRAC**
     - The solution files generated will not contain material-average scalar fluxes, but will contain material volume fraction values.
 This is largely the same statistical computation, but scalar flux solutions are assumed unity and zero-value terms are included in averaging.

+Additional parameters:
+- **COX_UNIFORM**
+    - Selecting this will override other options set.
+The chord length model will use a doubly-stochastic Cox model, sampled from a Uniform distribution, before sampling the Markovian material sublayers.
+- **COX_EXPONENTIAL**
+    - Same as above, but chord lengths are sampled from an Exponential distribution, before sampling the Markovian material sublayers.
+- **COX_GAUSSIAN**
+    - Same as above, but chord lengths are sampled from a Gaussian or Normal distribution, before sampling the Markovian material sublayers.
+- **CONSTANT**
+    - Overrides other options.
+This setting will use constant chord lengths to generate the geometry, equal to the starting chord lengths of each material.
+That is, the end chord lengths are not used.

 ### constants.h